Artist Douglas Hollis and Marina McDougall in dialogue in the Exploratorium conversation series Ways of Knowing (photo by Deanna McDougall)

 ABOUT

 I have been deeply inspired by artist-founded institutions.
-I currently serve on the board of trustees of the Museum of Jurassic Technology in Los Angeles and Slought in Philadelphia.
+I currently serve on the board of trustees of the Museum of Jurassic Technology in Los Angeles and Public Trust in Philadelphia.
 I worked with Ali Sant and Rick Johnson to start the Studio for Urban Projects in San Francisco; and co-taught a series of courses in the Curatorial Practice program at CCA with Matthew Coolidge, director of the Center for Land Use Interpretation based in Los Angeles.

 I have a particular interest in perceptions, ideologies, and cultural histories of nature.
 A long-term project, The Garden of Forking Paths, is a meta garden, a garden about gardens.